 In the United States, cranberries are mostly grown in just 5 states and are at their peak from September through December.

-As an environmental scientist, I am always focused on making seasonal crops shine, which means Cranberry Sauce is abundant throughout the Fall and Winter.
+As a sustainability conscious cook, I am always focused on making seasonal crops shine, which means Cranberry Sauce is abundant throughout the Fall and Winter.

 Green tip: Eating seasonally is one of the best (and most delicious) ways to support local and decrease your carbon footprint.
 Local foods have less associated transportation costs and fuel emissions.